diodz/abm-school-choice/README.md

 This is the code for the agent-based model of the article.

-Citation:

-Diego A. Díaz, Ana María Jiménez & Cristián Larroulet (2019) An agent-based model of school choice with information asymmetries, Journal of Simulation, DOI: 10.1080/17477778.2019.1679674

 Access the article [here](https://www.tandfonline.com/doi/full/10.1080/17477778.2019.1679674).

 The following is information regarding the model implemented in Netlogo, the code which can be accessed in the netlogo folder.